jlevy/og-equity-compensation/README.md

 employment taxes and Medicare surtax charges.
 We’ll first back up and discuss fundamentals of how different kinds of taxes are calculated.

+🚧 First and only instance of "equity compensation awards"!
+Are there types of equity compensation that are awards and other that are not awards, e.g. ones that you can purchase?
+Does this Guide in fact focus on types of equity compensation awards, and not other types?
+Or do we just mean to say "equity compensation can give rise to..."

 - You must pay federal, state, and in some cases, local taxes on income.
 - State tax rates and rules